marinazsea/BIMarathon2022/README.md

 .
 ## Business Justification (Benefits/ROI)

-A methodology to find appropriate compensation for a curtain group of skills to be able to adjust to the current market trends.
+A methodology to find appropriate compensation for a curtain group of skills or position to be able to adjust to the current market trends.

 ## List of desired fields along the user story in the dashboard